Getting Started in Japan – Spring 2026

 Notes |

-STEP 4: Submitting a Copy of your Residence Card to the University
+STEP 5: Submitting a Copy of your Residence Card and a Receipt for Insurance (Inbound Futai Gakusoto)Payment

 After going to the Ward Office to get the residence registration done, you should have your dorm address printed on the back of your residence card.
 Please take pictures of your residence card etc. with your phone, and submit them via the form below.
 The university is responsible for keeping the international students' residence card numbers.